pySourceSDK/hub/source/index.rst

 .. |bsptext| replace:: A python library to read and edit .bsp files for the Source engine.
 .. |bsplink| replace:: https://pysourcesdk.github.io/ValveBSP
 .. |fgd| replace:: ValveFGD
-.. |fgdtext| replace:: A python library to read and write .fgd files for the hammer editor.
+.. |fgdtext| replace:: A python library to read and write .fgd files for the Hammer editor.
 .. |fgdlink| replace:: https://pysourcesdk.github.io/ValveFGD
 .. |pcf| replace:: ValvePCF
 .. |pcftext| replace:: A python library to read and write .pcf files for the Source engine.